MacTirney/GrandMA3-API-Documentation/modules/Object API Functions/Object API - Functions.md

         * Boolean (Optional):
             * Set this to "true" to get the returned names in quotation marks.
     * **Return**
-        * String
+        * String:
             * Text string with the address in a parent-child name format, separated by dots.
     * **Examples**
         * [Click Here]()

+### C
 * **Children()**
     * **About**
         * The Children Lua function creates a table of handles of the children of an object.